Fakipo/Airline_Management_System_Spring_MVC/README.md

 Run the DatabasePatch in mysql workbench.

-Import the project into your eclipse IDE.
+Import the project as maven project into your eclipse IDE.

 change the root, password according to your own system in the project database connection at this location - Airline_Management_System_Spring_MVC/src/main/resources/user-beans.xml.